Mieniplotia

 Mieniplotia is a genus of freshwater snails in the family Thiaridae.
-It is monotypic, the sole species being Mieniplotia scabra (O. F. Müller, 1774).
+It is monotypic, the sole species being Mieniplotia scabra.

 Distribution and habitat

 Mieniplotia scabra is coastal freshwater species that can also occur in brackish water.
 It occurs from the east coast of Africa to the south Pacific; it is considered invasive in parts of its range.

 Description

 Mieniplotia scabra has a rather small, somewhat ovoid-conical shell measuring 10-20 mm.